 - disabled or elderly adult and a caregiver

-In Illinois, an aggravated domestic battery is a Class 2 felony, which may result in three to seven years in prison or a sentence of probation.
+Aggravated domestic battery: Class 2 felony, three to seven years in prison or a sentence of probation.
 If the court grants a request for probation, the defendant must still serve at least 60 days of imprisonment.
 A defendant who has a previous conviction for aggravated domestic battery must receive a sentence of between three and seven years in prison.
 The term of imprisonment may increase to an extended term of up to 14 years if the prosecutor can meet the criteria established by state law.

 Possible Defenses (List Not Exhaustive)

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.